Department of Emergency Medicine

 Chairman’s Welcome

-Thanks for visiting our TTUHSC El Paso Department of Emergency Medicine webpage and spending a few minutes learning more about our school, department, residency training program, and University Medical Center of El Paso.
+Thanks for visiting our Texas Tech Health El Paso Department of Emergency Medicine webpage and spending a few minutes learning more about our school, department, residency training program, and University Medical Center of El Paso.

-Second, we are the only EM training program on the U.S.-Mexico border (it’s actually one mile from the fence), which results in a very interesting and diverse patient population.
-Our primary training sites, University Medical Center of El Paso and El Paso Children’s hospital are well-funded, well-run public hospitals supported by El Paso County.
-Our facilities do not look the least bit nor operate like one’s idea of a “county hospital.”
-Although we are the only not-for-profit hospitals in El Paso, the only level one trauma center for over 280 miles, and the safety net facility providing care to the undocumented and un/underinsured, we still provide high quality care in a well-resourced supportive learning environment.
-In addition to our trauma status, we have the only comprehensive stroke program as well as a 24 hour cath lab.
+Second, we are the only emergency medicine training program on the U.S.-Mexico border, which results in a very interesting and diverse patient population.
+Our primary training sites, University Medical Center of El Paso and El Paso Children’s Hospital, are well-funded, well-run public hospitals supported by El Paso County.
+Although we are the only not-for-profit hospitals in El Paso, the only Level 1 trauma center for over 280 miles, and the safety-net facility providing care to undocumented and uninsured or underinsured patients, we still provide high-quality care in a well-resourced, supportive learning environment.
+In addition to our trauma status, we have the only comprehensive stroke program, as well as a 24-hour catheterization lab.

-Third, emergency medicine is one of over 11 departments sponsoring residency and fellowship programs, creating a great opportunity to collaborate and learn with/from colleagues in other specialties both within and outside of the ED.
-We share in the care of a very sick, medically complex population that is also very respectful of physicians and grateful for the care they receive.
+Third, emergency medicine is one of more than 11 departments sponsoring residency and fellowship programs, creating a great opportunity to collaborate and learn with colleagues in other specialties both within and outside of the emergency department.

-Fourth, our department helped create and makes significant use of a world class regional simulation center, TECHS, based in the school of medicine.
-Multiple members of our faculty and staff provide the leadership and education within TECHS.
-As a result, our residents get more simulation time and experience than probably any other program in the country.
-Our faculty not only teach emergency medicine skills through simulation, but are themselves international leaders as well as inventors in medical simulation.
-We also run the West Texas Regional Poison Center with great toxicology education
+Fourth, our department helped create and makes significant use of a world-class regional simulation center, TECHS, based in the School of Medicine.
+Multiple members of our faculty and staff provide leadership and education within TECHS.
+We also run the West Texas Regional Poison Center, which provides great toxicology education.

-Fifth, we are part of a rapidly growing health sciences campus with a four-year, 100 students per year medical school, a nursing school, a graduate school of biomedical sciences, and a new dental school now recruiting its first class.
+Fifth, we are part of a rapidly growing health sciences campus with a four-year medical school, a nursing school, a graduate school of biomedical sciences, and a dental school.

 We are proud to be part of the Texas Tech University System, but also a largely independent, separately accredited university and self-governing health sciences center in rapid evolution.

-Sixth, El Paso is a great place to live, to enjoy leisure time activity, and even to raise a family.
-We are one of the safest mid-size cities in America, with not only low crime rates, but affordable housing, low-cost of living, no local or state income tax, friendly neighbors, and a plethora of outdoor activities.
-Living in Sun City in the high desert, our winters are mild with plenty of sunshine encouraging year-round outdoor fun.
+Sixth, El Paso is a great place to live, enjoy leisure activities, and raise a family.
+We are one of the safest mid-size cities in America, with low crime rates, affordable housing, a low cost of living, no local or state income tax, friendly neighbors, and a wide range of outdoor activities.

 Seventh, we take resident training seriously.
 Our program has been fully accredited for many years.
-Our residency leadership includes four academic EM physicians with over 20 years combined experience, fully committed to our mission of providing excellent training and graduating outstanding practitioners.
-Research efforts are supported by two PhD faculty, a research coordinator and associates, with multiple opportunities for residents to get involved.
+Research efforts are supported by two Ph.D. faculty, a research coordinator, and associates, with multiple opportunities for residents to get involved.

-I invite you to check us out, to consider training here, as well as joining our faculty.
-Do not hesitate to call or email me with your questions or to learn more about us.
+I invite you to learn more about us, consider training here, and consider joining our faculty.
+Do not hesitate to call or email me with your questions.

 Sincerely,